-Employees are eligible for participation in the Plan once they are twenty-one years of age and have completed three months of service with the Company.
+Employees are eligible for participation in the Plan once they are 21 years of age and have completed three months of service with the Company.
 Employees can participate in the Plan on the first day of the month coinciding with or following three months of service.
-Participants may contribute any percentage up to and including any percentage that allows the participant to reach the pre-tax contribution limit of \$13,000 and \$10,000 in 2012 and 2011, respectively, a maximum deferral amount specified by Puerto Rico Internal Revenue Code of 1994 ("PR Code"), as amended.
-Participants who are age 50 and older can contribute an additional \$1,500 and \$1,000 pre-tax contribution in 2012 and 2011, respectively, above the annual PR Code limitation.
+Participants may contribute any percentage of their eligible compensation up to and including any percentage that allows the participant to reach the pre-tax contribution limit of \$15,000 in both 2015 and 2014, respectively, a maximum deferral amount specified by Puerto Rico Internal Revenue Code of 1994 ("PR Code"), as amended.
+Participants who are age 50 and older can contribute an additional \$1,500 pre-tax contribution in both 2015 and 2014 above the annual PR Code limitation.
 In addition, participants may make voluntary contributions to the Plan on an after-tax basis.
-These employee contributions are made through salary reductions and are fully vested at all times.
+These employee contributions are made through compensation deferral arrangements and are fully vested at all times.
 Participants may also contribute amounts representing distributions from other qualified plans.
 Participants direct the investment of their contributions into various investment options offered by the Plan.
+The Plan includes an auto-enrollment provision whereby all newly eligible employees who have not submitted an election to participate or not participate in the Plan are automatically enrolled in the Plan at a deferral rate of 3% and their contributions invested in a designated target date fund until changed by the participant.
+The deferral rates for participants who were auto enrolled increases by 1% each year until it reaches a maximum contribution of 6%, unless otherwise directed by the participant.
 A registered investment adviser is engaged to assist in monitoring the core investment options offered by the Plan, excluding the Crown Castle International Corp. common stock ("CCIC Common Stock").
-As of December 31, 2012, the Plan offered 19 mutual funds, a money market account and CCIC Common Stock as investment options.
+As of December 31, 2015, the Plan offered 18 mutual funds, a money market account and CCIC Common Stock as investment options.